 The MEDIC is responsible for the medical care of the victim(s) and incidental medical care of Team members.
-The MEDIC position should be assigned to the team member best qualified to care for a patient in the field.
+The MEDIC position should be assigned to the team member best qualified to care for a patient in the field (e.g. field-qualified physician, EMT-Paramedic, or Emergency Medical Technician (EMT)).
 The MEDIC's specific duties are